notuslabs/hackaton-contracts/README.md

 git submodule update --init --recursive --depth=1
 ```

+## Deployed Addresses

+Check the [broadcast](/notuslabs/chainless-contracts/tree/master/broadcast) directory for the all the deployed
+addresses, the `run-latest.json` files contain the latest addresses of the deployments, previous deployments are in the
+other json files in the same directory.

 ## Foundry

 **Foundry is a blazing fast, portable and modular toolkit for Ethereum application development written in Rust.**